upvestco/http-signature-examples/Python/README.md

 # Installing the example

 **Prerequisites**
-- It is assumed that you have python 3 installed on your machine, following whatever procedure is suggested/validated in your company.
+- It is assumed that you have Python3 installed on your machine, following whatever procedure is suggested/validated in your company.

 The easiest way to prepare your machine to the run the example is to